 - Telephonic consultation is covered.

-- Testing for COVID-19 is covered with an in-network or out-of-network provider.
+- Testing for COVID-19 is covered for an in-network or out-of-network provider.

-- Prior authorizations waived for COVID-19 testing and the associated visit.
+- Prior authorizations are waived for COVID-19 testing and the associated visit.

-- Effective Jan.
-15, 2022: EHP plan members have coverage for FDA-approved over-the-counter, at-home antigen tests, per government guidelines.
-See the full list of approved tests.
+EHP members have coverage for FDA-authorized over-the-counter, at-home antigen tests, per government guidelines.
+See the full list of authorized tests.